JorgePe/randomideas/MIDI/DrumKit/README.md

 like a synthesizer to generate audible sound from the MIDI music messages we sent him.

-This works quite well and has very little overhead - playing a MIDI file with 'amidi' uses 5% or less of the EV3 CPU and depending on your synth quality audio can sound quite good.
+This works quite well and has very little overhead - playing a MIDI file with 'amidi' uses 5% or less of the EV3 CPU and depending on your synth quality audio can sound quite good (I also found out that the USB adapter also plays a role here
+- playing complexe MIDI songs on the same synth sounds **quite** different depending on the USB MIDI adapter used)

-But if you don't have a USB MIDI adapter or you don't want to deal with a mess of cables and gadgets attached to your MINDSTORMS there is a wireless option: ipMIDI.
-Instead of sending MIDI messages to a physical MIDI port we send the very same messages to a virtual MIDI port that multicasts those messages through WiFi. ipMIDI is not officially MIDI so there aren't commercial devices that can use it but it is wide used with computers and smart devices like phones or tablets (TouchDAW, for instance, can run on a smarphone and send and receive ipMIDI messages).
+But if you don't have a USB MIDI adapter or you don't want to deal with a mess of cables and gadgets directly attached to your
+MINDSTORMS there is a wireless option: ipMIDI.
+Instead of sending MIDI messages to a physical MIDI port we send the very same messages to a virtual MIDI port that multicasts those messages through WiFi. ipMIDI is not officially MIDI so there aren't commercial devices that can use it but it is wide used with computers and smart devices like phones or tablets (TouchDAW, for instance, can run on my smartphone and send and receive ipMIDI messages).

-So I present two versions of my script:
+So I prepared two versions of my script:

 - 'mididrum.py' assumes the EV3 is connected to other MIDI devices through a USB MIDI adapter
 - 'ipmididrum.py' sends MIDI messages through Wi-Fi using the ipMIDI protocol